-Important: To determine if a corporation is a PHC, follow the steps below to complete Schedule PH and the Worksheet on page 3.
+Important: To determine if a corporation is a PHC, follow the steps below to complete Schedule PH and the Worksheet on page 4.

 - 1. Complete Part I of Schedule PH.
 Then, complete lines 1 through 5 of the Worksheet. - 2.
 Complete Part II of Schedule PH and then line 6 of the Worksheet. - 3.
-Generally, if line 6 of the Worksheet is 60% or more and the Stock Ownership Requirement (Part IV of Schedule PH and item 2. under Personal Holding Company, above) is met, the corporation must file Schedule PH and pay the PHC tax.
+Generally, if line 6 of the Worksheet is 60% or more and the stock ownership requirement (Part IV of Schedule PH) is met, the corporation must file Schedule PH and pay the PHC tax.
 However, see Exceptions above. - 4.
-If the corporation determines that it must file Schedule PH and pay the PHC tax, it must complete line 26, Part III to figure the amount of the PHC tax.
+If the corporation determines that it must file Schedule PH and pay the PHC tax, it must complete Part III, line 26, to figure the amount of the PHC tax.